 Changing to another education provider

-If your student visa was obtained for study at the University of South Australia and you wish to study at another education provider, you need to contact an International Student Officer and fill out the appropriate form:
+If your student visa was obtained for study at the University of South Australia and you wish to study at another education provider, you need to contact a Student Advisers (International) and fill out the appropriate form:

 - If you have completed more than six calendar months of studies in your program at the University you need to lodge a Withdrawal from Program form.